Mérode Altarpiece: Annunciation

 The Christ Child flies down towards Mary from the left oculus, signifying her impregnation by God the Father.
 He gazes directly at her and holds a cross.
 The folding-table contains a recently extinguished candle, and shows coiling smoke and a still glowing wick.
-This maybe a reference to the Holy Spirit, who, according to some late medieval writers, descended to the apostles "like a puff of wind".
+This may be a reference to the Holy Spirit, who, according to some late medieval writers, descended to the apostles "like a puff of wind".

 The white lily in a Tuscan earthenware jug on the table represents Mary's virginity and purity, as does the white, ocher towel.
 The jug contains a series of enigmatic letters in Latin and Hebraic, deciphered by some art historians as De Campyn, which they presume as the artist's signature.
 An open manuscript is placed on the green velvet book pouch.
 Unusually, the book is positioned next to the Virgin rather than the shelf.
 The pages seem worn and handled, indicating that it has been well read.
 It has been suggested that the book reflects the Carthusian Ludolf of Saxony's idea of the secluded life of the Virgin - that she earlier lived with "the Holy Scriptures as her sole companion".

 The right hand half of the back wall holds three windows, one of which contains a lattice screen.
 The beams of the ceiling are supported by a series of corbels.
 The sky visible through the windows is a later addition, which was painted over an earlier gold ground.
 The armorial shields are also later additions.